-Prerequisites: ≥ B in Enhanced Math III (both semesters)

-≥ A in Pre-Calculus (both semesters) with completion of summer assignment
+Credits: 5 units per semester Grade Level: 10-12 Length: 1 year Prerequisites: ≥ B in AP Pre-Calculus (both semesters), ≥ A in Pre-Calculus (both semesters) with completion of summer assignment, Teacher recommendation

-≥ B in Honors Pre-Calculus (both semesters)

 Refer to the Criteria for Math Honors/AP® Placement.
 Students may not drop into Calculus AB once the semester has begun.